paypal/butterfly/README.md

 # Butterfly

 Butterfly is an application transformation tool.
-Read [this document](https://engineering.paypalcorp.com/confluence/x/1XBiE) for further information.
+Read [its Wiki]() for further information.

-## How to run it

-Read [CLI documentation](butterfly-cli/README.md) to find out how to run Butterfly.

 ## ECI and Deploy Jenkins instance